BrianIto/BrianIto/README.md

 <p align="left">
   I'm 27  yo, Luísa's father and Kamylla's husband.
 I'm currently a <strong>Lead Frontend Developer</strong>.
 Right now working building for Web3.
-  I'm a Computer Science Academic @ <a href="https://ufam.edu.br">University Federal of Amazonas</a> and an enthuasistic learner of ThreeJS and how it impacts Frontend Development.
 </p>

 <p align="left">